kamalnyc17/sql-challenge/README.md

 #### List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 #### In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+### After analyzing the above information, we will import the SQL database into Pandas to perform following visualizations:-

+#### Create a histogram to visualize the most common salary ranges for employees.
+#### Create a bar chart of average salary by job title.